Sherry grew up watching her uncle raise turtles, fish, goats and sheep in his backyard. She lives with a tabby and her three kittens.

 Cats and dogs are understood by the manifestation of their worldview.
 As an old joke goes, this is how a dog thinks about its owner(s): "This person's great.
 She feeds me, she pets me, and she plays with me.
 She must be a god".
 A cat, on the other hand, thinks: "This person's great.
 She feeds me, she pets me, and she plays with me.
 I must be a god".

 Cats are the type of pet that will snuggle you to show love rather than drool and lick your face.
-Cats have an instinctive way of living, they will love you when they want to love you and this is what makes them lovable.
-They make you work to have a relationship with them and that is the most attractive part about having them as pets.
+Cats have an instinctive way of living, they will love you when they want to love you and this is what makes them admirable.
+They make you work to have a relationship with them and that is the most attractive part about having cats as pets.

 Besides being much cheaper to get, cats are also low maintenance.
-All they need is a bowl of food and another of water, and a litter box.
-According to the ASPA, cat care cost can be $300-$800 a year less compared to dog care cost and this figure is for basic living.
+All they need is a bowl of food, another for water, and a litter box.
+According to the ASPA, the annual cat care cost can be $140-$200 less compared to dog care cost and this figure is for basic living.
 With dogs, there are also more costs associated with boarding and dog-walking compared to cats.

-Cat is strikingly different from the dog in terms of its utility.
+Cats are strikingly different from dogs in terms of their utility.
 They are notoriously independent and untrainable - as Rudyard Kipling would write, the cat is "not a friend, and [...] not a servant," but "the Cat who walks by himself".

 Rodents and pest control is the skill happily mastered by cats.